When it comes to relaxing holidays, there’s no town like a wine town.

 - The hike from Eguisheim to Les Troix Chateaux and back was about 7 KM, with easy to moderate trails.

-- There were free parking spots near the Lac du Ballon and the Grand Ballon.
+- There were parking areas near the Lac du Ballon and the Grand Ballon.
 In Eguisheim, you can park for free on Parc du Millenaire along Rue des Oiseaux.
 Otherwise, you can use the pay parking lot near Grand Rue.

-- Check the Google map below and view our hike and driving routes.
+- Check the Google map to view our hike and driving routes.
 Always follow road signs and have a back-up map with you.

 On the second day, we explored the stars of the historic Alsace wine route: Kaysersberg and Riquewihr.